microsoft/Microsoft-3D-Movie-Maker/README.md

 The source files in this repo are for historical reference and will be kept static, and this repository will be archived.
 Feel free to fork this repo and experiment.

+## Code cleanup

+This code was restored from the Microsoft corporate archives and cleared for release.

+- Developer names and aliases were removed, with the exception of current employees who worked on the original release who consented to keeping their names in place
+- The archive consisted of several CDs, some of which were for alternate builds or products, and have been excluded
+- The code does not build with today's engineering tools, and is released as-is.

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft